ThomasWharton/Battle-of-Culloden/README.md

 ### Visitor Centre Section

 * The visitor centre section has 3 subsections.
-The subsections are for the museum, the cafe and the battlefield.
+The subsections are for the museum, cafe and battlefield.

 * Museum Subsection
     * The museum subsection has some information on what users will hope to find in the museum with a couple of images of sample artifacts.